Sable/abc/JastAddExtensions/JastAddModules/case_study/JHotDraw 7.1/readme.txt

 	-Xmx512M

 Builds are tested and should work with the Java 1.6 SDK on cygwin (winxp).
-It should also work on Linux machines.
+It should also work on Linux machines, and on Java1.5, but the module system implementation has not been extensively tested in these environments.

 The builds should create the class files in the directory